apptainer/apptainer-userdocs/security.rst

 signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.

-We use private PGP keys to create a container signature, and the public key in order to verify the container.
-Verification of signed containers happens automatically in ``{command} pull`` commands against the Sylabs Cloud Container Library.
-A Keystore in the Sylabs Cloud makes it easier to share and obtain public keys for container verification.
+We use private PGP keys to create a container signature, and the corresponding public key in order to verify the container signature.
+Verification of signed containers can be done at any time by a user and happens automatically in ``{command} pull`` commands against the Library API registries.
+The prevalence of PGP key servers, (like https://keys.openpgp.org/), make sharing and obtaining public keys for container verification relatively simple.

 A container may be signed once, by a trusted individual who approves its use.
 It could also be signed with multiple keys to signify it has passed